 FR44 is expensive, high-risk insurance Florida requires you to buy to reinstate your license after a DUI/DWI conviction.
 Getting an affordable rate is the goal,

-FR44 non-owner insurance Florida is DUI insurance that’s required to reinstate your license if you don’t own a vehicle.
-Frequently asked questions about FR44 insurance include: how much it costs, what it covers, and what are the payment terms.
-The answers to these questions will help you better understand Florida non-owner FR44 insurance.
+FR44 non-owner insurance Florida is DUI insurance required to reinstate your license if you don’t own a vehicle.
+Frequently asked questions about FR44 insurance include how much it costs, what it covers, and the payment terms.
+The answers will help you better understand Florida non-owner FR44 insurance.

 When you have a license suspension after a DUI conviction, and you don’t own a vehicle, you’ll buy FR44 non owner insurance Florida for reinstatement.
-When you’re eligible for license reinstatement, you’ll need to choose an FR44 insurance provider to issue and file your certificate with the state.
+When eligible for license reinstatement, you must choose an FR44 insurance provider to issue and file your certificate with the state.

-To reinstate your license in Florida or Virginia, you’ll need to know the difference between SR22 and FR44 insurance.
-These are the only two states that require different certificates for DUI violations and non-DUI offenses.
-You’ll file an SR22 certificate for motor vehicle violations not involving alcohol or drugs.
-You’ll need to file an FR44 form for alcohol or other substance-related DUI violations.
+You’ll need to know the difference between SR22 and FR44 insurance to reinstate your license in these states.
+Only Florida and Virginia require different certificates for DUI violations vs. non-DUI offenses.
+You’ll file an SR22 certificate for motor vehicle violations unrelated to alcohol or drugs.
+You must file an FR44 form for alcohol or other substance-related DUI violations.

-When people in Florida and Virginia need to reinstate their license, they often ask, what’s the difference between SR22 FR44 insurance?
-These are the only states with two types of license reinstatement certificate.
-An SR22 insurance certificate is for non-alcohol related motor vehicle violations.
+When people in Florida and Virginia need to reinstate their license, they often ask, what’s the difference between SR22 and FR44 insurance?
+These are the only states with two types of license reinstatement certificates.
+An SR22 insurance certificate is for non-alcohol-related motor vehicle violations.
 The FR44 insurance certificate is for DUI or DWI violations.

 DUI insurance Florida FR44 is a certificate of financial responsibility.
 You’ll need to buy this insurance to reinstate your license after a DUI conviction.
 Besides the cost of FR44 insurance, other expenses include fines and reinstatement fees.
 You may also have to pay to take a traffic safety course or to install an ignition interlock device.